-Omar Mateen, the man who carried out the worst mass shooting is U.S. history, bought the assault rifles he used in the attack just days before the incident.
+In the summer of 2016, Omar Mateen, the man who killed 49 people in the Orlando nightclub shooting, bought the assault rifles he used in the attack just days before the incident.
 Yep, it was that fast and easy.
 According to reports, Mateen bought the weapons at a gun shop called St. Lucie Shooting Center near where he lived.
 How very convenient for him.

-You may have heard the story of a news reporter for the Philadelphia Inquirer who actually timed how long it would take her to buy an AR-15, the “weapon of choice” for mass shooters.
+A few days after the shooting, a news reporter for the Philadelphia Inquirer actually timed how long it would take her to buy an AR-15, the “weapon of choice” for mass shooters.
 It took her seven minutes to purchase the gun — seven minutes.
 It takes longer for me to buy diapers and gum at CVS with my kids in tow than it did for her to get that gun.

 We don’t have to agree on whether or not Americans should have guns, but can we at least agree that it should not be this easy for people to get their hands on this type of weaponry?
 Consider just a few of the common, relatively harmless things that are harder to obtain than a gun.